The Biggest Data Risks and Cybersecurity Trends for Law Firms

 5 Ways to Mitigate Cloud Migration Security Risks

-Here are a few best practices that can help improve security during and after cloud migrations:
+Here are a few cloud security best practices that can help improve security during and after cloud migrations:

 1. Develop a Plan– Planning before migration and executing successfully is essential.
 Use automated tools and optimization to outline the expertise, resources, and tooling you need to start.